 Let’s get it started…

 Once your account is ready, log in with your credential to Netsparker Cloud.
-You will get the beautiful dashboard to setup your web URL to start scan
+You will get the beautiful dashboard to set up your web URL to start the scan

 - Enter your website details and click no Save